By guest blogger Brad Egeland.

 The greatest project manager in the world is going to still fail periodically on projects.
 There are too many things beyond the project manager’s and team members’ control that can affect project success to ever make that success a sure thing.
 So, if it’s not regular success that makes a good project leader great, then what is it?

-In my opinion, it’s one or more of the following key qualities that separate the best from the rest in terms of project managers…
+In my opinion, it’s one or more of the following qualities of best project managers…

 Confident leadership and decision making.
 The confident leader can lead a team and the customer while juggling other tasks and still make good decisions during crunch time for his projects and personnel.
 When you’re running multi-million dollar project implementations and you’re responsible for leadership of skilled resources being billed to your trusting customer at a rate that is well into three digits per hour, you must be a confident leader.
 You must exude confidence with every decision you make, every task you assign.
 That’s not to say you can’t ask for help.
 It’s not to say your team can’t help you review the project management software schedule and help you tweak it on a weekly basis as you revise everything and bring it up to date.
 A good leader doesn’t ‘go it alone.’
 Rather, they strategically align themselves with individuals who can make them even better leaders and who they can have a positive influence on.